Key Industry Trends and Statistics

 Investment bankers must be able to not only identify historical trends in the industry but also gain an insight into key industry trends that are expected to continue.
 For example, a profitable company operating in an industry that is being disrupted by new technology may be an opportunity for an investment bank to pitch a strategic integration.
 In order to form a strong thesis on what is expected to happen in the future, an investment banker will need a solid understanding of internal and external forces that act on the company and the industry as a whole.

 Regarding spending, an investment banker can break down this analysis further by comparing the liquidity profiles across key competitors or potential target companies.
-Forecasting operating cash flows across competitors gives us a baseline on what companies are capable of pursuing organically, and what pursuits require further capital.
-By comparing which industry players are more leveraged than others also gives us an indication of which companies are capable of pursuing opportunities, and we are able to infer what capital allocation priorities are available across companies by looking at their debts’ yields and maturities.
+Forecasting operating cash flows across competitors gives us a baseline on what companies are capable of pursuing organically, and which pursuits require further capital.
+By comparing which industry players are more leveraged than others also gives us an indication of the companies that are capable of pursuing opportunities, and we are able to infer which capital allocation priorities are available across companies by looking at their debts’ yields and maturities.

 Putting it All Together

 To give an example, the restaurant industry is undergoing significant consolidation and is being disrupted by ‘Fast Casua,’ a relatively new dining category that is disrupting the industry.
 Breakfast has historically been a highly lucrative daypart.
 Dinner has traditionally been the most competitive daypart.
 Perhaps your bank may pitch an acquisition of a strong breakfast franchise like Cora to a restaurant banner consolidator like Cara Operations utilizing this industry’s trends.
 If the company is overleveraged, selling off an underperforming dinner banner to deleverage may be a strategic alternative.
 Or perhaps your bank may approach Chipotle to persuade company management as to why the timing of an IPO is right given the industry forecast.